Pollution: Prior to 19th century

 Air pollution has always accompanied civilizations.
-Pollution started from prehistoric times, when man created the first fires.
-According to a 1983 article in the journal Science, "soot" found on ceilings of prehistoric caves provides ample evidence of the high levels of pollution that was associated with inadequate ventilation of open fires."
+Pollution started from prehistoric times, when humans created the first fires.
+According to a 1983 article in the journal Science, soot found on ceilings of prehistoric caves provides ample evidence of the high levels of pollution that was associated with inadequate ventilation of open fires.

 Metal forging appears to be a key turning point in the creation of significant air pollution levels outside the home.
 Core samples of glaciers in Greenland indicate increases in pollution associated with Greek, Roman, and Chinese metal production.

 The burning of coal and wood, and the presence of many horses in concentrated areas made the cities the primary sources of pollution.
-King Edward I of England banned the burning of sea-coal by proclamation in London in 1272, after its smoke became a problem; the fuel was so common in England that this earliest of names for it was acquired because it could be carted away from some shores by the wheelbarrow.
+King Edward I of England banned the burning of mineral coal by proclamation in London in 1306, after its smoke became a problem; the fuel was named seacoal at the time, getting its name from the fact that it was delivered from overseas (as opposed to charcoal, which was referred to as "coal").

 19th century

-It was the Industrial Revolution that gave birth to environmental pollution as we know it today.
-London also recorded one of the earlier extreme cases of water quality problems with the Great Stink on the Thames of 1858, which led to construction of the London sewerage system soon afterward.
-Pollution issues escalated as population growth far exceeded viability of neighborhoods to handle their waste problem.
+The Industrial Revolution gave birth to environmental pollution as we know it today.
+London also recorded one of the earliest extreme cases of water quality problems with the Great Stink on the Thames of 1858, which led to the construction of the London sewerage system soon afterward.
+Pollution issues escalated as population growth far exceeded the ability of neighborhoods to handle their waste problem.
 Reformers began to demand sewer systems and clean water.

 In 1870, the sanitary conditions in Berlin were among the worst in Europe.
 August Bebel recalled conditions before a modern sewer system was built in the late 1870s: